 OSAKA, NARA & KYOTO ON A BUDGET

-When I say 6 days are not enough to satisfy your travel cravings in Japan, believe me it is.
+When I say 6 days are not enough to satisfy your travel cravings in Japan, believe me it isn't.
 I was here for 14 days and it still felt too short of a visit.
 Everyone has got to get back to reality after a pleasant dream.
 In short, don’t go broke trying to overstay in a country, especially an expensive one like Japan, where a bottle of water costs around Php90.